Caesar salad dressing

 - With the back of your knife, mash together on your cutting board the anchovies, minced garlic and salt, until you get a nice paste.

-- Place in a medium bowl, add mustard mayonnaise, lemon juice, vinegar, Parmesan, Worcestershire, and pepper.
+- Place in a medium bowl.
+Add mustard, mayonnaise, lemon juice, vinegar, Parmesan, Worcestershire, and pepper.
 Whisk together until well blended.
-Taste and adjust seasoning to your taste if needed.

 - Refrigerate until use (it tastes better after it has rested a bit and the flavors have blended together).